je2mz/zomZomHappyFunZone/playableCharacters/Bard.md

   **Targets:** Multiple / 5x5

-  **Description:** All allies within a 5x5 radius around you will deal an additional 1d6 damage, gain advantage on attack rolls, and disadvantage on attack rolls made against them.
+  **Description:** All allies within a 5x5 radius around you will deal an additional 1d6 damage, gain advantage on attack rolls, and disadvantage on attack rolls against them.
 This aura will remain active until stopped/broken by an attack from an enemy.

 ## Abilities
   _You have two ability points.
 You may use two ability points per encounter and these points reset after an encounter is completed._